 Another repetitive shot.

 The boys in action, with the employee helping us understand what the game was screaming at us. ("round ___", "reload", "break time", "you ran out of bullets!").
-Michael 'won' the game because he conserved his ammo better and also got more hits from what I could tell.
+M 'won' the game because he conserved his ammo better and also got more hits from what I could tell.
 Overall a fun experience for the both of them and relatively cheap.

 I'm pretty exhausted, so I apologize if this post is rather short.
 If you have any questions about my day feel free to ask and I will answer them to the best of my ability!
 Tomorrow I have a pretty jam packed day, so I'd better get off to sleep.